Higher dimensional origami constructions: Examples in quaternion algebras

 \section{Examples in quaternion algebras}

-Because we may construct any lattice in $\R^n$ containing 1, this means that in particular, we can construct any quaternion $\Z$-order in the quaternion algebra $\left(\frac{-1, -1}{\Q}\right)$.

-Let $B$ be a quaternion algebra over $\R$, so in particular, $B$ is a 4-dimensional vector space over $\R$, with a multiplication structure.
-Then, we have the following formula for the intersection of two lines through points $p$ and $q$ in $B$, respectively.
+Let $B=\R+ \R i + \R j + \R k$ be the Hamilton quaternion algebra, where $i^2=j^2=k^2=ijk=-1$.
+In particular, $B$ is a 4-dimensional vector space over $\R$, with a multiplication structure.
+This situation is analogous to the complex numbers, and in particular allows us to compute the intersection operator through a formula similar to that in Equation \ref{equation1}.

 \begin{proposition} For any $p$ and $q$ and invertible $\alpha, \beta$, and such that $\alpha\overline{\beta}-\beta\overline{\alpha}\neq 0$ we can compute the intersection with the following formula:

 \end{proposition}